Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Concluding remarks

-Our results also concern the nature of superfluidity in a system of spinless bosons.
-According to the generally accepted view, superfluidity is related to a condensate of atoms and the fulfillment of the Landau criterion.
-Some authors believe that the condensate implies a spontaneous breaking of the $U(1)$ symmetry (hence superfluidity is, in fact, a consequence of this SSB), while others remain silent on the matter.
-We have shown above that the spontaneous breaking of the $U(1)$ symmetry is absent in a \emph{finite} system of spinless bosons.
-Consequently, in real-life systems, the condensate of atoms does not lead to the breaking of the $U(1)$ symmetry, and \textit{superfluidity is not related to SSB}.
-Therefore, phonons have the same nature at temperatures below and above $T_{\lambda}$: they exist due to the interaction between atoms and have nothing to do with Goldstone bosons.
-This is also evidenced by the closeness of the profile of the $^{4}$He structure factor $S(k,\omega)$ for $T=T_{\lambda}-\delta$ to the profile for $T=T_{\lambda}+\delta$, where $0<\delta\ll T_{\lambda}$ ~\cite{andersen1994a,andersen1994b,blag1997,andersen1999,kalinin2007}.
+Our results also shed light on the nature of superfluidity in a system of spinless bosons.
+According to the widely accepted view, superfluidity is related to a condensate of atoms and the fulfilment of Landau's criterion for quasiparticles.
+Some authors believe that the condensate implies a spontaneous breaking of the $U(1)$ symmetry, while others remain silent on the matter.
+If phonons were similar to Goldstone bosons, then the fulfilment of Landau's criterion would also be related to the spontaneous breaking of the $U(1)$ symmetry.
+Thus, if SSB were present, it would be the original cause of superfluidity.
+However, we have shown above that the spontaneous breakdown of the $U(1)$ symmetry is absent in a \emph{finite} system of spinless bosons.
+Consequently, \emph{in real-world systems, the condensate of atoms and superfluidity are entirely unrelated to the breaking of the $U(1)$ symmetry}, and phonons have the same nature at temperatures below and above $T_{\lambda}$: they exist due to the interaction between atoms and are not related to Goldstone bosons.
+The latter property is also evidenced by the closeness of the profile of the $^{4}$He structure factor $S(k,\omega)$ for $T=T_{\lambda}-\delta$ to the profile for $T=T_{\lambda}+\delta$, where $0<\delta\ll T_{\lambda}$ ~\cite{andersen1994a,andersen1994b,blag1997,andersen1999,kalinin2007}.
 The quasiparticle dispersion laws for liquid $^{4}$He at $T=T_{\lambda} -\delta$ and $T=T_{\lambda}+\delta$ are close and satisfy the Landau criterion.

-This study was inspired by the monograph of V. Miransky \cite{miransky1994}, in which we accidentally found an accurate method for studying the problem of spontaneous $U(1)$ symmetry breaking in quantum-mechanical many-particle systems.
+This study was inspired by the monograph of V. Miransky \cite{miransky1994}, in which we happened to find a mathematically accurate approach for studying the problem of spontaneous $U(1)$ symmetry breaking in quantum-mechanical many-particle systems.